godoyva/Unconflow-PINN/README.md

 # Unconflow-PINN

+# What is this repository for?
+Unconflow-PINN is a software for solving the unconfined aquifer transient flow problem by using PINN.

+# Highlights
-The unconfined aquifer transient flow problem is solved by using PINN; PINNs accurately compute the time-varying phreatic surface and piezometric heads; PINNs have proven to be very effective in data-scarce environments; PINNs are a promising alternative to classical numerical methods in hydrogeology.
+PINNs accurately compute the time-varying phreatic surface and piezometric heads; PINNs have proven to be very effective in data-scarce environments; PINNs are a promising alternative to classical numerical methods in hydrogeology.

+# How to use the code
 The two available folders "SC1" and "SC2" contain the code to solve the case of a homogeneous and isotropic, and heterogeneous and anisotropic unconfined aquifer, respectively.

 From a programming language perspective, the two cases are solved in the same way, and therefore, instructions on how to use scripts, functions, and data will be provided only in reference to one of the two aforementioned folders.